mtch99/Ballerz/README.md

     - [x] Fix layout
     - [x] Display "Today" when a game is happemimg the same day

-- [ ] Test Joining friends from notifications screen on real device
+- [x] Test Joining friends from notifications screen on real device
     - [x] Fix FriendPlayingNotification bug
     - [x] Update Notifications query to index the receiverProfile
-    - [ ] Fix Joining action logic
+    - [x] Fix Joining action logic

+- [ ] Load games on feed screen focus

 - [ ] Notifications
     - [ ] Hot court notification
+    - [ ] Prevent Notifications and feed states from having elaments with the same keys

 - [ ] I want see a toast message on new notification
     - [ ] Display a toast message on new received notification